koulanurag/mmn/README.md

 <br/>`python main_atari.py --env **ENVIRONMENT** --generate_bn_data --gru_size 10 --generate_max_steps 100`

 ### Step 4 - BHX net training
 Now, the hidden state QBN can be trained based on the RNN(**GRU**) model trained earlier and the data generated in the previous step.
-To do this, the following command should be run to train the Bottleneck Hidden State(bhx) net:
+To do this, the following command should be run to train the Bottleneck Hidden State(BHX) net:
 <br/>`python main_atari.py --env **ENVIRONMENT** --bhx_train --bhx_size 8 --gru_size 10 --generate_max_steps 100`

 After it's done, the model will be saved here:<br/>`results/Atari/**ENVIRONMENT**/**MODEL**/model.p`

 ### Step 5 - BHX net test
 Now it's time to test the new model that was trained using the QBNs(BX net).
 Run the following command:<br/>